irislib/faq/README.md

 There's also [support](https://iris.to/post/note1hr7ye9vud7g0jxe3mma0j75gamusrzwhtejth5erqm9v9h5u9j7q3lawa8) for Chinese, Japanese and Korean languages.
 Iris search is based on https://nostr.band with its content, results and features.

-### Upload images
-You can use the attach media option when writing a note, or upload to [imgur](https://imgur.com/upload), [nostr.build](https://www.nostr.build/) or a similar service and then insert the link to the note.

 ### Upload media
 Video and audio uploads are supported on notes.

+You can use the attach media option when writing a note or upload to [imgur](https://imgur.com/upload), [nostr.build](https://www.nostr.build/) or a similar service and then insert the link to the note.
+The accepted file sizes and media formats depend on the hosting provider.

+Iris uploads to [nostr.build](https://www.nostr.build/) when using the attach media option and inserts the media link(s) after a successful upload.

 ### Report notes
 You can publicly report users' posts.
 It publishes a delete event for the reported note in Nostr.